zeusdeux/zulip-pairing-bot/README.md

 Command | Description
 --- | ---
 `add <comma separated args>` | Adds the arguments to your list of interests.
-Example `add haskell` or add `clojure, js` `remove <comma separated args>` | Removes the arguments from your list of interest if they exist in it.
-Example `remove js` or remove `js, erlang`
+Example `add haskell` or `add clojure, js` `remove <comma separated args>` | Removes the arguments from your list of interest if they exist in it.
+Example `remove js` or `remove js, erlang`
 `search <comma separated args>` | Returns a list of people who have specified one or more of the arguments in their list of interests.
-Example `search js, python` list | Lists your currently saved interests help | Shows this table
+Example `search js, python` list | Lists your currently saved interests.
+Example `list` help | Shows this table.
+Example `help`

+PS: Zulip doesn't seem to let me format my help text as a table.
+If you want to fix it, [here's the issue](https://github.com/zeusdeux/zulip-pairing-bot/issues/1).

 Made with :heart_decoration: at Recurse Center